giorgosfyls/task-manager-php/README.md

-# Task Manager — Web App
+# Task Manager / Project Management Tool — Web App

 A full-stack web application for project and task management, featuring a Kanban board interface.
 Developed as a capstone project at SAEK (Vocational Training Institute).